Costa Rica Sea Turtle Conservation FAQs

 Volunteers are expected to work six days per week at this project.
 You will also have a few hours off during the day as much of the work is done at night.
 You can also spend time touring and sightseeing after your placement.
 Whilst working at the projects volunteers additional activities are limited as the locations are remote, have curfews at night and restricted access to other locations.

 Volunteers are expected to work six days per week at this project.
-Generally you will be working 6-7 hours per day.
+Generally you will be working 6-7 hours per day; usually a combination of day & night shifts.
 Your hours will vary depending on the needs of the project.
 Some days you may be working 3-5 hours at night with only a few hours of work during the day whereas other days you may be working mostly during the day.

 The common language for staff and volunteers at this project is a mix of English and Spanish.
 It is beneficial to be able to speak some Spanish.